Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 all_items = student.items()     # dict_items([('name', 'Alice'), ('age', 20), ('grade', 'A')])
 item_list = list(student.items())    # [('name', 'Alice'), ('age', 20), ('grade', 'A')]
 ```
-**Explanation:** The `items()` method returns a view of all key-value pairs as tuples.
+ The `items()` method returns a view of all key-value pairs as tuples.
 This is particularly useful when you need both keys and values together.

 ### Checking Dictionary Contents